 Lastly these two features go hand-in-hand for me as I rarely use either.
 A nice thing the EM-5ii has is a flip-out screen with touchpad capabilities.
 Both on their own are quite nice to have; with the touchscreen you simply tap the screen to set your focus point and take the shot.
 Pretty simple and lighting fast.
 Flip-out screens give you the ability to get more creative with your angles without breaking your neck or laying in lukewarm mud to get that perfect reflection.

 Another neat trick is stealthy street photography, with the screen out just pretend like you’re checking settings or photos and snap away, this can be a great way to get over the fear of practicing street photography.

 Things I dislike:

-Menu: The menu system for this and almost all Olympus camera are designed in a special way.
+Menu: The menu system for this and almost all Olympus cameras are designed in a special way.
 That “makes you want to hurl your shiny new camera through a window” way.
-This camera is designed to be fully customizable with multiple buttons, dials, levers and savable settings.
-Great, but in order to do so you need to scroll through 50 f*#king menus.
-The saving grace is that once you get everything setup you will rarely use the menu system again.
+This camera is designed to be fully customizable with multiple buttons, dials, levers, and savable settings.
+Great, but to do so you need to scroll through 50 f*#king menus.
+The saving grace is that once you get everything set up you will rarely use the menu system again.